abbeycode/UnzipKit/README.md

 If that's not a concern, such as when creating a new archive from scratch, it would improve performance, particularly for archives with a large number of files.

-# Example Usage
+# Reading Zip contents

-You can use UnzipKit to read data from Zip archives:
+You can use UnzipKit to:

+* List the contents of the archive
+* Extract all files to disk
+* Extract each archived file into memory

 ```Objective-C
 UZKArchive *archive = [UZKArchive zipArchiveAtPath:@"An Archive.zip"];